 On arrival in Sendai, your guide and driver will meet you and take you on a half-day private tour of some of Sendai's highlights.
 First, head to Rinno-ji Temple, built in 1441.
 At first this temple may seem somewhat unexceptional, but the real delight lies behind the temple itself in a stunning Japanese garden complete with pagoda.
 Sit for a moment and enjoy the sounds of the birds chirping, and you will find yourself transported back centuries.
 Then, head to the site of the Aoba Castle ruins.
 Although very little stands today, you can take a look around the commemorative museum which features models of the castle as it stood in the Edo Period, artefacts from the castle, and a short movie, in Japanese, on the castle.
 As the castle was built here for its great lookout vantage over the city, it is a great spot to see Sendai as a whole.
 From there head to the nearby Zuiho-den Mausoleum, that of Date Masamune, the powerful feudal lord that ruled over Sendai from Aoba Castle in the Edo Period.
 Designed in the style of the Momoyama Period, the mausoleum features intricate patterns filled with vivid colours.
 A small museum beside the mausoleum shows some of the personal belongings of the Date family, and even some specimens of their bones and hair.
-At the end of your tour, you will be dropped off at your ryokan. - Guided - Transport: Private car
+At the end of your tour, you will be dropped off at your ryokan. - Guided - · Transport: Private car

+3:00 PM

+Check In

-3:00 PM 11:00 AM 3 nights
+11:00 AM

-Check-in Check-out Duration
+Check Out

+3 Nights

 This gorgeous ryokan complex is situated in the Akiu Onsen area, along the crystal-clear Natori River.
 The lovely 26,000 square-metre Japanese garden and the architectural beauty of the traditional sukiya-style make for a relaxing space in which to enjoy the slowed-down local way of life.

 Guest rooms are authentically styled, and each faces the Japanese garden outside.
 Enjoy the indoor and outdoor baths and dive into the delicious world of Tohoku Chakaiseki cuisine, crafted using the freshest, local ingredients.

 For ultimate relaxation, enjoy a spa treatment in the comfort of your own room.

 Room Selection

-Category

-Taizan Room (Annex)
+Room Category

+Japanese Room with Open-Air Bath

 Room Description

-This traditional Japanese room is warm and comfortable, featuring all the classic design elements such as tatami and sliding paper doors.
-Rest on the luxury futon bedding and enjoy your private open-air bath with a view into the garden, where you can spot a small waterfall in front of your room.
+This 18-tatami mat traditional Japanese room is warm and comfortable, featuring all the classic design elements.
+Rest on the luxury futon bedding and enjoy your private open-air bath with a view into the garden.

 · Breakfast and dinner included